dwatteau/scummtr/FAQ.md

 If your error really only appears with your translation, did the game give an error message similar to `new name of object 127 too long`?

-If that's the case, then forcing some extra padding (with the `-A ao` option) may just fix the problem:
+If that's the case, then forcing some extra padding (with the `-A ao` option) may just fix the problem, as long as you re-export/re-import your translation with it:

 ```sh
 scummtr -g monkey2 -cw -A ao -of translation-with-added-padding.txt